npetraco/MATFOS705/README.md

-Website repository for MAT/FOS 705 Spring 2018
+Website repository for MAT/FOS 705

 Visit the site at: https://npetraco.github.io/MATFOS705/